Skip main navigation

 Examples: Registered Apprenticeships, a Certified Nursing Assistant (CNA) certification; a commercial driver's license (CDL); a one-year Accounting Assistant technical diploma from a technical college; or a two-year Machine Tooling technical diploma from a technical college.

-Local WDBs may provide occupational skills training through any of the options discussed in section 10.5.2 as well as through Individual Training Accounts (ITAs) for OSY28 or ISY who are 18 or older and co-enrolled in the WIOA Adult Program.29
+Local WDBs may provide occupational skills training through any of the options discussed in section 10.5.2 as well as through Individual Training Accounts (ITAs) for OSY28 or ISY who are 16 or older.

 • Note: The state's Eligible Training Provider List must be used to select ITA-funded training programs.30 If the training is funded through the WIOA Adult Program, the program's priority of service and training eligibility provisions apply.